A-New-BellHope/bellhopcuda/README.md

 has failed and the program has a bug somewhere.
-In this project, such a mismatch could be caused by something as subtle as the Fortran compiler emitting a fused multiply-add instruction where the C++ compiler emitted separate multiply and add instructions--in fact, in one case, we confirmed this was the source of a discrepancy from examining the disassembly, and explicitly added the FMA to the C++ version.
+In this project, such a mismatch could be caused by something as subtle as the Fortran compiler emitting a fused multiply-add instruction where the C++ compiler emitted separate multiply and add instructions.
+(In fact, in one case, we confirmed this was the source of a discrepancy from examining the disassembly, and explicitly added the FMA to the C++ version.)

 But not only is it not realistic to try to reproduce the exact set of floating- point operations in a different language and compiler to get exactly matching results--we *want* the set of operations to be different in some cases.
-For example, this was necessary to introduce parallelism, which was one of the main goals of the project.
-Early on in the project, we found a combination of bugs and edge case conditions--documented in [the readme of our modified Fortran version](https://github.com/A-New-BellHope/bellhop)--which made it impossible to parallelize the computation if we wanted to reproduce the original results (with the bugs).
-Instead of abandoning the parallelization and the project, we decided to fix the bugs and improve the numerical stability.
+For example, early on in the project, we found a combination of bugs and edge case conditions--documented in [the readme of our modified Fortran version](https://github.com/A-New-BellHope/bellhop)--which made it impossible to parallelize the computation if we wanted to reproduce the original results (with the bugs).
+Instead of abandoning the parallelization--which was one of the main goals of the project--we decided to fix the bugs and improve the numerical stability.

 Since then, we have been comparing the results of `bellhopcxx` / `bellhopcuda` to our modified Fortran version, not to the original `BELLHOP` / `BELLHOP3D`.